IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 ## Relation to SMART-on-FHIR

 IUA is not based on SMART-on-FHIR, but does strive not to conflict with that standard.
-Reasons for not basing IUA on SMART include:
-* SMART is bound to FHIR, where the IUA profile should also be usable for non-FHIR APIs.
-For example, profiles may want to use DICOM-Web in the future.
-* SMART is directed towards a set of use cases, eg. "EMR-launch".
-IUA contains use-cases not covered by SMART, such as cross-enterprise data exchange, or service-2-service integrations (with or without an EMR).
-The IUA supported use-cases in that sense are often more in line with those mentioned in SMART for backend services.
-IUA is compatible with that specification.
-* A number of IHE profiles are using FHIR operations and FHIR messaging.
-Currently, the SMART scopes are covering these types of interactions.
-* The current published version of SMART, the launch context is not explicitly communicated to the Resource Server, creating an additional dependency between resource server and authorization server.
-The access token format is not specified, nor another mechanism to obtain the authorization claims associated with the access token.
-IUA specifically addresses these issues by specifying structured token formats and a token introspection interaction, along with authorization claim extensions for consent and organizational context.
-* SMART is creating a non-further specified dependency between the Authorization Server and the app-launching Resource Server, by embedding a launch context into the authorization mechanisms.
-In SMART the authorization server is aware of the launch context and the associated permissions.
-This may work in EMR cases where both authorization and data access are controlled from the same (EMR) system, but these are not so obvious in other situations.
-In IUA there is a more strict separation of the Resource Server and Authorization Server actors, allowing setups with multiple resource servers and/or multiple (or even no) Authorization Servers (eg., when XUA tokens are reused)!
+Concerns about SMART were raised surrounding the tight dependency between Resource and Authorization Server, the inclusion of launch/view context in the authorization flow, and the dependency on FHIR.

+In our view IUA provides the following advantages over SMART:

+- IUA promotes a loose coupling of Resource Server and Authorization Servers.
+This allows for deployments with multiple Resource Servers per Authorization Server as well as deployments with several or even no Authorization Servers.
+- IUA supports a wide range of use-cases ranging from mobile application access to data, cross-enterprise data exchange to complex system integration scenarios.
+- IUA is base-standard agnostic and can be combined with any HTTP RESTful transaction
+- IUA provides explicit means of obtaining authorization claims from an access token by a resource server (with and without the involvement of an Authorization Server)
+- IUA specifies additional authorization context claims such as BPPC consents and a user's organizational context
+- IUA provides explicit compatibility with IHE XUA

-Given these stated concerns IUA does not utilize SMART-on-FHIR as base standard.
-That said, and as indicated in Issue 13, community feedback is welcomed on the harmonization of IUA and SMART.
+That said, it is recognized that SMART-on-FHIR is evolving and adoption rates are increasing.
+Therefore, as indicated in Issue 13, community feedback is welcomed on the harmonization of IUA and SMART.

 # Open Issues and Questions